Skip to content

 Multi‑token selection on mobile is a good candidate for a future update—please let us know if this limitation affects your workflow.

-- No PIN / user‑verification support yet.
-Tokens requiring PIN/UV are ignored.
+• No user‑verification support yet.
+Tokens requiring UV (for instance, biometrics) are ignored.

 If any of these limitations impact your workflow, please let us know so we can prioritize improvements.

-We’d love to hear what you need next (USB transport, token selection, PIN/UV, non‑systemd formats, etc.).
+We’d love to hear what you need next (token selection, UV, non‑systemd formats, etc.).
 Tell us your use case and we’ll evaluate priorities.